GGzzZZzz/CS/README.md

 Software-University
 ===================
-Solutions of homework's and contest's problems
+Solutions of homework's and contest's problems.Teamworks